 Tension is like refrigerator noise; a certain level becomes invisible because it’s always there.

-It interferes with movement, but what can you do about tension you don’t even feel?
+It still interferes with movement, but what can you do about tension you don’t even feel?

 You may not feel it but people around you, judges and coaches, see it.

-Watching a tense dancer doesn’t feel as good as watching someone with flow.
+Watching a tense dancer doesn’t feel as good either.
+It feels better watching someone with flow.
 Unconsciously we pick up on other people’s tension even if we’re not defining it to ourselves in that way.

 We must bring movement to conscious awareness in order to change the pattern.
 It doesn’t have to be complicated.
 Any simple movement will serve to uncover tension patterns.